 Curated by Adam Carr

 On the installation of the exhibition, a detective has been invited to visit the gallery and investigate the artworks on view.
 He has written a number of reports on each artwork that describe how they been achieved and by whom.
 To support each of the detective’s statements and their overall task, evidence surrounding the artists – detailing their practice, previous works and biography – was supplied to him prior to his visit.
-The detective’s resulting reports are placed inside the gallery space for public view and are be accompanied by documentation of his visit.
+The resulting reports are placed inside the gallery space for public view and are be accompanied by documentation of his visit.

-While the detectives’ reports act to assist the viewer, the exhibition also insists that viewers scrutinize the works on view carefully for themselves – to look and to look again, in order to draw individual conclusions and to ‘solve’ what exactly has taken place in the exhibition and by whom.
+While the detective's reports act to assist the viewer, the exhibition also insists that viewers scrutinise the works on view carefully for themselves – to look and to look again, in order to draw individual conclusions and to ‘solve’ what exactly has taken place in the exhibition and by whom.
 The artworks, by a range of international artists, include both new commissions and existing work, all of which deliberately obscure simplistic readings and rather elicit the viewer to imagine, detect and almost solve how they may have been accomplished